Scholarships & Giving

 In the early 1900s, the Rhoads and Saunders families lived on farms less than two miles apart near Leonard, North Dakota.
 Bessie Saunders was a teenager keeping house for her bachelor brothers, Roy and Frank.
 Lulu Rhoads was a student at Elk Point Academy in South Dakota.
-While there she persuaded Bessie to come to the academy for her high school education.
-Bessie, wanting to look her best, arrived at the academy adorned in jewelry and makeup – not allowed in the academy dress code of the day.
-Shocked, many school faculty felt she should be sent home, but principal Bert Rhoads, Lulu’s uncle (and an experienced educator) said, “Let me deal with this.”
-Soon Bessie adopted a more modest appearance, and eventually her Christian training allowed her to lead both Frank and Roy to dedicate their lives to God.
-Lulu had some summer school teacher training and taught school a couple of years, while Bessie became a nurse.
+While there, she persuaded Bessie to come to the academy for her high school education.
+Bessie, wanting to look her best, arrived at the academy adorned in jewelry and makeup, not allowed in the academy’s dress code of the day.
+Shocked, many school faculty felt she should be sent home, but principal Bert Rhoads, Lulu’s uncle (and an experienced educator), said, “Let me deal with this.”
+Soon, Bessie adopted a more modest appearance, and eventually her Christian training allowed her to lead both Frank and Roy to dedicate their lives to God.
+Lulu had some summer school teacher training and taught school for a couple of years, while Bessie became a nurse.

 Roy Saunders attended Sheyenne River Academy in North Dakota and eventually married Florence Rhoads, Lulu’s younger sister.
 Together, they became missionaries to South America.